jasmine2chen/Mobile-Games-Industry-Analysis-Tableau/README.md

 # Mobile Games Industry Analysis with Tableau

 ## Overview
-The goal of this project is to analyze an open Kaggle open dataset "17K Mobile Strategy Games" with Tableau.
-I performed data wrangling using Python.
-I created dashboard to investigate the following relationships:
+The mobile games industry is worth billions of dollars, with companies spending vast amounts of money on the development and marketing of these games.
+The goal of this project is to analyze a sub-market - strategy games, by using an open Kaggle open dataset "17K Mobile Strategy Games".
+I performed data wrangling using Python, and created dashboard to investigate the following relationships:
 - Price Yearly Trend
 - Size Yearly Trend
 - Size vs User Rating (Grouped by Genre)